hertzmann/hertzmann.github.io/_posts/2026-06-01-scribbling.md

 To me, these kinds of drawings are suggestive of a sort of "statistical visual recognition," by which I mean "recognition from statistics of a single image."
 These drawings do not necessarily have natural visual features like contours, nor do they seem to fit with the usual demonstrations of Gestalt principles or the visual illusions (e.g., Kanizsa triangle) that illustrate perceptual inference.
 It's not just scale space; e.g., downsampling the picture doesn't make the object more recognizable, as  like in Impressionism, [hybrid images](https://en.wikipedia.org/wiki/Hybrid_image), or [Arcimboldo paintings](https://en.wikipedia.org/wiki/Giuseppe_Arcimboldo).

 Instead, they seem more statistical, and, several abilities of human vision have been described in terms of the statistics of an image, including [texture recognition](https://www.cns.nyu.edu/pub/eero/portilla99-reprint.pdf), [peripheral vision](https://www.annualreviews.org/content/journals/10.1146/annurev-vision-082114-035733), and [rapid scene recognition ("gist")](http://olivalab.mit.edu/Papers/Oliva04.pdf).
+With some image classification deep networks have shown similar textural recognition properties, such as the adversarial examples in the  ["intriguing properties" paper](https://arxiv.org/abs/1312.6199) and a paper that showed that these networks relied heavily on texture recognition, ignoring shape and other 3D information.

 As a model for what's going on here, the work of artist Tom White offers something very suggestive.
 For example, here's a picture of an electric fan that Tom created in 2018:
 <center>